 - Pour the lamp oil on top of the water.
 I have use gingelly (Sesame) oil because of its clear gold color and it looks good with the colored pebbles.
 You can use mustard oil or even vegetable oil.
-Make sure you pour the oil slowly into the water to ensure that you dont have too many air bubbles.
+Make sure you pour the oil slowly into the water to ensure that you don’t have too many air bubbles.
 If you still end up with bubbles, Burst them with the help of a stick or a toothpick.

-- Gently place the wicks which is attached to the plastic sheet.
-Now this is the tricky part.
+- Gently place the wicks which are attached to the plastic sheet.
+Now, this is the tricky part.
 Sometimes the wick does not stay upright and just leans into the oil.
 This means the weight of the wick is not balanced correctly.
 It may take a while for you to ensure the wick stays upright.
 This is also the reason why I have suggested the small wick length.

 - Carefully Light the wicks and enjoy the warm glow.